Are you looking to buy water bottles for cycling?

-The Elite Fly is a great lightweight cycling water bottle.
-At only 54g, it won’t worry weight weenies or weigh down your frame any more than necessary.
+The Elite Fly water bottle is a great lightweight water bottle.
+At only 54g, it won’t worry about weight weenies or weigh down your frame any more than necessary.

-With a rugged BPA-free construction, secure nozzle, flexible material and excellent durability, this makes an excellent choice if weight is your main criteria.
+With rugged BPA-free construction, secure nozzle, flexible material, and excellent durability, this makes an excellent choice if weight is your main criteria.

 At 550ml, it won’t carry as much as the Super Corsa but could still last a while on the road.
 It comes in a range of colors too so you can coordinate your bottle with your frame color.

-The Tacx Shiva is my pick for the easiest cycling bottle to clean.
-With a super-simple design, unfussy lid and simple nozzle, making sure you can effectively clean the bottle after use means these bottles could last years.
+The Tacx Shiva is my pick for the easiest bottle to clean.
+With a super-simple design, unfussy lid, and simple nozzle, making sure you can effectively clean the bottle after use means these bottles could last years.

 At 500ml, it’s a standard size too.

 The material is soft yet pliable and lends itself to being gripped with or without gloves.

 It has a fluted neck which adds security when pulling it from the cage.
 It’s a small thing but very useful.